flutter/website/src/docs/development/tools/devtools/memory.md

 The Analysis pulls all Image related classes and instances from a snapshot and organizes the data in one place instead of having to search for the all the classes and inspect the instances to understand what are just image related classes.

 In the above Analysis the raw images are located in the Externals portion of memory _Int32List (or _Int64List for newer phones) organizes the instances sizes into buckets.
 Eleven images are 10K-50K, one image is 10M-50M, seven images are 1M-10M and four images are greater than 50M.
 For a grand total of over 500M of this app constitute images rendered as small images on a phone.

+## Memory problem case study
+<dd markdown="1">Memory leak study using large network images was added with step-by-step instructions on using DevTools’ Memory profiler, detecting the memory problem and fixing the problem, see [case study][case_study].</dd>

 ## Glossary of VM terms